MAWZ: Background

 At the end of 2020 Lit Killah had announced that he will be releasing his first album with plans to be released in mid-2021.
 After the success of the song Flexin' with the Argentine producer Bizarrap, Lit Killah announced that the recordings of his album were about to begin, the first single would be released until 2021.

 Singles and promotion

 The first single to be released was "Change" and it was released on February 18, 2021, in the song Lit he talks about everything he has achieved in his career from having very little to having almost everything, the song is dedicated to all people who met him doing freestyle.
 The song reached #64 on the Billboard Argentina Hot 100 chart.
 The second single to be released was "California" and it was released on June 17, 2021.
-In this song Lit Killah talks about a lot of glamor and a lot of jewels.
+In this song Lit Killah talks about glamour and jewels.
 The song reached #56 on the Billboard Argentina Hot 100 chart.

 The third single to be released was "Déjame Tranki" featuring Argentine rapper and singer Khea, it was released on August 19, 2021, just hours after the album was released.

 Track listing

-All tracks was written by Lit Killah.
+All tracks were written by Lit Killah.